ianimbuga/student_management/README.md

 4.Integration with External APIs:
 Integrate with educational APIs to provide additional resources or functionality, such as course materials or online assessments.

-# License
+# LISENCE
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 # Contributing
 Contributions are welcome!
 Please create a pull request for any improvements or bug fixes.